 Patrol Boats and Asbestos

-Asbestos-containing products were used in a plethora of areas all over patrol boats, and anyone, prior to the late 1970s, that worked on patrol boats, aboard them, and even around, are a heightened risk of developing life-threatening diseases such as malignant mesothelioma and asbestos-related lung cancers.
-This includes crew members, maintenance workers, construction workers, electricians, painters and more.
+Asbestos-containing products were used in various areas all over patrol boats, and anyone that worked on patrol boats in the past or were even aboard or around them are a heightened risk of developing life-threatening diseases.
+This includes crew members, maintenance workers, construction workers, electricians, painters, and more.

 Help and Resources for Mesothelioma Victims